 The flowering time of Amnesia Haze can vary from between 11 – 13 weeks.
 This Sativa dominant (70%) strain can be grown in a greenhouse when the plants will remain compact.
 While the plants remain small, they will produce both large and small brown-green buds with a rich coating of resinous crystals.
 This strain will produce good yields of up to 650 grams per plant when grown by the SCROG or SOG methods.

-Grown outdoors in hot, humid climates, Amnesia Haze plants will grow up to 200cm tall and give a yield of up to 700grams per plant.
+Grown outdoors in hot, humid climates, Amnesia Haze plants will grow up to 200 cm tall and give a yield of up to 700grams per plant.
 Harvesting is in late October.
-THC levels will vary depending on growing conditions but up to 20% THC content is common.
+THC levels will vary depending on growing conditions, but up to 20% THC content is common.

 The taste, smell and effect of Amnesia Haze

-Amnesia Haze offers sharp, sweet citrus flavours with a slight scent of ammonia.
+Amnesia Haze offers sharp, sweet citrus flavors with a slight scent of ammonia.
 As its name suggests, this strain of cannabis can lead to short-term memory loss and can even cause hallucinations, though this is rare.
 It creates a euphoric, almost psychedelic feeling that boosts creativity but for some users, Amnesia Haze can be a little too strong.

 Growing Durban Poison

-This Sativa cannabis is mould resistant and easy to grow, particularly when you grow it outdoors where it will grow tall – up to 2.5 metres.
+This Sativa cannabis is mold resistant and easy to grow, particularly when you grow it outdoors where it will grow tall – up to 2.5 meters.
 The plants also develop sturdy side branches.
 If you grow it indoors, apply SCROG techniques to control the height of the plants.
 Durban Poison will flower within 7 – 9 weeks when beautiful dark buds with a rich coating of resin appear.

 Harvesting is in early to mid-Autumn, with excellent yields of up to 700 grams per m2.